hengherui/low-resolution-text-recognition-model/README.md

 due to commercial agreement，we will not provide the whole scripts at the present before our paper have been considered for acceptance.

-But, we have provide the key module part in path "/models/model_builder.py",which can give the readers inspirations and provide ideas.
+But, we have provide the key module part in path "/models/model_builder.py" including our model framwork, which can give the readers inspirations and provide ideas.

+## What we didnot provide
+we did not provide the training strategy in this repository and data processing script, considering the commercial agreement and we will provide this part in future.

+If reader have any questions, please email us (hengherui@stu.shmtu.edu.cn / lipeiji@yundaex.com / shaopengshang@126.com ) at any time.
+We are welcome to have further

+discussion.